MP Estate Planning UK

 Annual declaration timing and penalties

-Deliberate failure to keep the register updated risks a penalty of up to £5,000.
-We say this plainly so you treat admin as part of your duties, not an optional task.
+Even if nothing changed during the year, a declaration is required to confirm the register remains accurate.
+Missing this is not a minor oversight — deliberate failure to keep the register updated can result in a penalty of up to £5,000.
+We say this plainly so you treat trust administration as a core trustee duty, not an optional task.

 How records link to the main tax areas